Join Our FREE Live Webinar

 Massachusetts Is An Attorney-Close State

-The actions involved in closing a real estate transaction in the state – one involved in the transfer of property, is considered the practice of law in Massachusetts.
-As a result, settlements or closings of real estate transactions that include a lender must be performed by a Massachusetts licensed attorney.
+The actions involved in closing a real estate transaction in the state—one involved in the transfer of property—are considered the practice of law in Massachusetts.
+As a result, settlements or closings of real estate transactions that include a lender must be performed by a Massachusetts-licensed attorney.
 This requirement helps keep legality issues to a minimum, even in terms of hard money lending.

 What Are The Wholesaling Laws In Massachusetts?

 The concept of 'wholesaling' is not explicitly addressed in Massachusetts real estate law.
-Often, the concept has more than one definition, depending on who you ask.
+Depending on who you ask, the concept often has more than one definition.
 The laws that govern the activities of real estate brokers and salespeople in Massachusetts can be found in the Code of Massachusetts Regulations Title 254.

 • Those individuals who are negotiating loans collateralized by real property.